homiedopie/beberlei.de/drafts/extending_symfony2__controller_utilities.rst

 You don't have to stop here.
 You can introduce lots of helper objects and inject them into your controller, depending on your use-cases.
 Generic handling of file uploads comes to mind for example.

+From medium to large applications this can lead to much smaller controllers, because they can much more easily reuse code between each other than in the case of inheritance.

 .. author:: default
 .. categories:: none